CarlosGomezPajaron/CarlosGomezPajaron/README.md

 <h3> Past Experience and Certificates: </h3> <br>
 - 💻 Currently trying to get the Higher National Diploma (HND) in cross-platform appliaction development  <br>
 - 🎓  I have a National Diploma (ND) in Micro-Computer systems and networks <br>
+- 💼  I have done a job internship for the ND which gave me 400 hours of job experience <br>
 - 📚  I have a international C1/C2 Cambridge certificate <br>

 <h3> Goals and personal data: </h3>  <br>
-- 💞️ I’m looking to collaborate on projects that will enchance my troubleshooting skills and creativity <br>
+- 💞️ I’m looking to collaborate on projects that will enchance my creativity when optimizing code and solving the problems within it <br>
-- ✨ Pronouns: preferably he/him <br>
+- ✨ Pronouns: he/him <br>
 - 🎯 Goals: Hopefully make my own applications on spare time. <br>

 <!---